-Questions are a powerful tool to use in your content as it helps the reader to think, rather than just mindlessly absorbing your content.
+Questions are a powerful tool to use in your content as it helps the reader to think, rather than just mindlessly absorbing it.
 This helps them connect more with your writing.
 Just check out this ancient article using this technique way back when.

 You can also use tools like Academadvisor for tips on creating the best questions.

 You could use questions anywhere in your article, you’ve just got to get creative.
-For example, you can use it in your headline, such as ‘Are you paying much too much for your car insurance?’ or in the middle of your content if you’re explaining something but first what to get the user thinking about what you’re about to say, such as ‘How many customers do you think expect a welcome email when subscribing to a mailing list?’
+For example, you can use it in your headline, such as ‘Are you paying much too much for your car insurance?’ or in the middle of your content if you’re explaining something.
+First to get the user thinking about what you’re about to say, such as ‘How many customers do you think expect a welcome email when subscribing to a mailing list?’

 The formatting and style of your article and content are so important.
-Make sure that it was readable and broken down using subheadings, headers and bullet points to help your reader have the easiest experience.
+Make sure that it was readable and broken down.
+Use subheadings, headers and bullet points to help your reader have the easiest experience.

 This article is a prime example of how to use subheadings in your content.
-Some aspects your readers are going to know and can easily skip whereas others will simply scan to a section that they are interested in.
+Some aspects your readers are going to know and can easily skip.
+Others will simply scan to a section that they are interested in.

 Of course, long-form content is unavoidable sometimes, but even in this content, you’re going to want to keep things short and sweet where you can.
 This article could easily be thousands of words long but having it short and formatted into easily digestible sections makes for a much nicer experience for the reader.

-On the other hand, this article titled ’10 ways the internet is destroying you’ is written to a much more manageable 1,600 words and written in a list format that’s easy to digest and consume the information and will take much less time to read.
+On the other hand, this article titled ’10 ways the internet is destroying you’ is written to a much more manageable 1,600 words.
+It’s written in a list format that’s easy to digest and consume the information.
+It will take much less time to read.

 Okay, not children in particular but when it comes to choosing language, format and style, aim to create a piece of content that could be understood by a fifth-grade child.

-This means cutting out fancy words and complicated phrases and making it so anybody could understand the message you’re trying to share.
+This means cutting out fancy words and complicated phrases.
+Making it so anybody could understand the message you’re trying to share.

-Finally, when you get to the end of your content, and even throughout if you’re smart about it, be sure to include a call-to-action, telling your user what to do next.
-“This means you’ll be able direct your customer onto the next stage of your sales funnel, helping you generate those all-important sales” – says Raul Paiz, a Digital Marketer.
+Finally, when you get to the end of your content, and even throughout if you’re smart about it.
+Include a call-to-action, telling your user what to do next.
+“This means you’ll be able to direct your customer onto the next stage of your sales funnel.
+Helping you generate those all-important sales” – Says Raul Paiz, a Digital Marketer.

 The WordStream website uses highly effective calls to action that help them to generate sales.
-As you can see from the homepage, the website itself is rather white and grey yet the call to action button is big, orange and really stands out and grabs your attention.
+As you can see from the homepage, the website itself is rather white and grey.
+The call to action button is big, orange and really stands out and grabs your attention.

-On the button, you have the simple text stating ‘Get Your FREE Report Today’ which immediately gets their users excited and eager to move onto the next step of the sales funnel.
+On the button, you have the simple text stating ‘Get Your FREE Report Today’.
+It immediately gets their users excited and eager to move onto the next step of the sales funnel.

-Creating content to increase your conversion rates doesn’t have to be a hard and long-winded process, but it’s worth bearing these tips in mind so you can maximise the opportunities that your business is making for itself.
+Creating content to increase your conversion rates doesn’t have to be a hard and long-winded process.
+It’s worth bearing these tips in mind so you can maximise the opportunities that your business is making for itself.

 As a takeaway, here are some things you’ll need to remember;

-With these tips in mind, you can be sure that you’ll connect and inspire your readers, leading them deeper into your website and increasing your content conversion rates.
+With these tips, you can be sure that you’ll connect and inspire your readers.
+Leading them deeper into your website and increasing your content conversion rates.